exogen/graphbrainz/docs/extensions/README.md

 ## Specifying extensions

-Extensions are specified using the `extensions` options to the exported `graphbrainz()` middleware function.
+Extensions are specified using the `extensions` option to the exported `graphbrainz()` middleware function.
 Each extension must be an object conforming to the [Extension API](#extension-api), or a module path to load via `require()` that exports such an object.